Alcohol in antiquity helped create the base of civilization. Humans have made alcoholic beverages since long before recorded history.

 - The art of wine making reached the Hellenic peninsula by about this time.38

-- Specific containers were used for wine in Italy, according to archaeological evidence.39
+- Specific containers were used for wine in Italy.39

 Post cir.
 2000 B.C.

 In ancient China alcohol was considered a spiritual food rather than a material (physical) food.
 It had an important role in the religious life.40 People always drank when offering sacrifices to gods or their ancestors.
-When pledging resolution before going into battle, celebrating victory, and before feuding.
+They did so before going into battle, celebrating victory, and before feuding.
 Before executions and when taking oaths of allegiance.
 They drank while attending the ceremonies of birth, marriage, reunion, departure and death.41

 Alcoholic beverages were widely used in all segments of Chinese society.
 They were used as a source of inspiration, important for hospitality, considered an antidote for fatigue, and sometimes misused.42